Estimated read time: 3 minutes, 51 seconds

 When a business up-sells, it’s vital that the upgraded item is the same product, only better.
 If someone’s looking for a Nintendo Wii, don’t offer them a PlayStation.
 They’re two different products.

 Up-selling tip: Don’t offer too many options.
-If, for instance, a consumer is searching for a new laptop, don’t inundate them with superior options.
-Too much choice can demotivate the consumer, leading to no sale being made at all.
+If, for instance, a consumer is searching for a new laptop, don’t overwhelm them with options.
+Too much choice can distract the consumer, leading to no sale being made at all.

 Increase Your Sales With Effective Product Recommendations That Add Value For Your Customer